rails/website/_posts/2023-09-18-rails-foundation-seeks-freelance-ux-designer-and-technical-writer.markdown

 __How to Apply:__

 To apply for the technical writer position, please submit your resume, portfolio, and a brief cover letter explaining your interest and relevant experience.
 We will review applications on a rolling basis until Oct 15, 2023.
-As this is a freelance role, your proven experience will drive our decision, and e will discuss projects, timelines, and request the fees of the shortlisted candidates.
+As this is a freelance role, your proven experience will drive our decision, and we will discuss projects, timelines, and request the fees of the shortlisted candidates.

 <a href="https://rails-foundation.neetoform.com/04c26724b24655648520">Apply as a Technical Writer</a>